JWBurgers/deciphering-bitcoin/References.md

 Dylag, Matthew.
 2010.
 The negotiability of promissory notes and bills of exchange in the time of chief justice Holt. *The Journal of Legal History*, 31, 149-75.

+Edvinsson, Rodney.
+2012.
+Early modern copper money: Multiple currencies and trimetallism in Sweden, 1624-1776. *European Review of Economic History*, 16, 408-29.

+Einaudi, Luigi. \[1936\] 2006.
+The theory of imaginary money from Charlemagne to the french revolution.
+In *Luigi Einaudi: Selected Economic Essays*, ed.
+L. Einaudi, R. Faucci, and R. Marcionatti, 153-81.
+Houndsmills, England: Palgrave MacMillan.

 Epstein, Stephan.
 1994.
 Regional fairs, institutional innovation, and economic growth in late medieval Europe. *The Economic History Review*, 47, 459-82.

 Epstein, Stephan.
 2000.
 The rise and fall of Italian city-states.
 In *A Comparative Study of Thirty City-State Cultures*, ed.
 M. Hansen, 277–94.
 Copenhagen: Det Kongelige Danske Videnskabernes Selskab.